takuti/takuti.me/_content/en/services.md

 ![takuya-presenting](/images/annual-review-2023/me.jpeg)

 > **What to expect**: My work is informed by the principles of the [ITIL framework](https://www.peoplecert.org/Frameworks-Professionals/ITIL-framework), which emphasizes solutions grounded in each client's specific context, priorities, and desired outcomes.
 Hence, I take a collaborative, outcome-focused approach, working closely with you to iteratively shape deliverables through ongoing feedback and shared decision-making.
-This ensures solutions are practical, sustainable, and aligned with how organizations actually operate over time.
+This ensures solutions are practical, sustainable, and aligned with how you actually operate over time.

 ### Product Development Consultation